dfelinto/blender-manual/manual/modeling/meshes/tools/knife.rst

 Axis Constrain :kbd:`X`, :kbd:`Y`, or :kbd:`Z`
    Constrains the cut line to one of the coordinate system axes.
-   Intitially it will be the global axis with the given name, but pressing the same key again switches to the Object's local axis system.
+   Initially it will be the global axis with the given name, but pressing the same key again switches to the object's local axis system.
-   Additionally, the if the scene transformation orientation is set to some custom orientation (say, from a face), the constraints will be in that coordinate system.
+   Additionally, if the scene transformation orientation is set to a custom orientation (e.g. from a face), the constraints will be in that coordinate system.

 Visible Measurements :kbd:`S`
    Shows measurements of the cuts being made: angles with respect to a mesh edge, lengths, or both.
-   Pressing :kbd:`S` repeatedly cycles between what can be shown:
+   Pressing :kbd:`S` repeatedly cycles between what can be shown.

-   *Only Distance*, *Only Angles*, *Both*, or *None*.
+   Only Distance, Only Angles, Both, None

 Undo :kbd:`Ctrl-Z`
    Undoes the previous cut segment.
 The starting point for the next cut is adjusted accordingly.